 According to the most recent video, two different species of sharks arrive.
 Many of the dusky shark females are pregnant.
 And hot water shortens their pregnancy.
 Regarding the males from other species, we do not know yet.

 Let’s start with some background information about this park:

-In 1982, the Maor David Power Station (subsequently renamed Orot Yitzhak in memory of Israel’s late Prime Minister Yitzhak Rabin) was built on the shore to the north of the mouth of the Hadera River, and since coming into operation, it has used the seawater to cool its electricity production units.
-After use, the water is returned to the sea, about ten degrees warmer than it had been originally, but otherwise no different from before; no pollution is involved.
+In 1982, the Maor David Power Station (subsequently renamed Orot Yitzhak in memory of Israel’s late Prime Minister Yitzhak Rabin) was built on the shore to the north of the mouth of the Hadera River.
+Since coming into operation, it has used seawater to cool its electricity production units.
+After use, the water is returned to the sea, about ten degrees warmer than originally, but otherwise no different from before; no pollution is involved.

 After the power station was built, a decision was taken to rehabilitate the western section of Nahal Hadera that lies between the Coastal Highway and the point where the river water spills into the sea.
-KKL-JNF and the Israel Electric Corporation joined forces and established a development authority for the park, under the auspices of KKL-JNF, which is working in conjunction with the Electric Corporation, Hadera Municipality, the Ministry for Environmental Protection and the Society for the Protection of Nature and National Parks.
+KKL-JNF and the Israel Electric Corporation joined forces.
+They established a development authority for the park, under the auspices of KKL-JNF, which is working in conjunction with the Electric Corporation, Hadera Municipality, the Ministry for Environmental Protection, and the Society for the Protection of Nature and National Parks.

 Hadera River Park is a pretty small park, but it has great potential.
-It can be a nice place for a picnic (we visited it after a long weekend so it wasn’t very tidy, not sure how it will be on a regular Sat.).
+It can be an excellent place for a picnic (we visited it after a long weekend, so it was not very tidy, and we are not sure how it will be on a regular Saturday).
 I also read that there are many birds in this area.
-Next to Hadera river (probably further away from the sea) there is one of the biggest cormorants resting places (during migration period).
+Next to the Hadera river (probably further away from the sea) is one of the biggest cormorants resting places (during the migration period).
 So far, from my experience, the best place to see cormorants is Ein Afek.
-But I’ll probably check it out in the winter.
+But I will probably check it out in the winter.

 - Israel Trip Planner is the page that will help you to create your perfect travel route.